HIP ARTHRITIS

 May, 2013: Du Puy is facing at least 6,000 lawsuits in the USA, over a 1,000 in the UK and 170 from South African alone.

-"I now suffer chronic pain in my pelvis and stomach since hip replacement surgery in January 2011.
-I was a very active person... now I'm forced to take anti inflammatory drugs for the rest of my life."
+"I now suffer from debilitating pain in my pelvis and intestines since hip replacement surgery two years ago.
+I was a very active person; but now I am obliged to take anti inflammatory drugs for the remainder of my life."

 Sarna Coetzee (after a DePuy hip implant was fitted.)